cosmos72/stmx/README.md

 Hardware transactions
 ---------------------

+STMX versions 1.9.0 or later can take advantage of hardware transactions on Intel CPUs that support Transactional Synchronization Extensions (TSX) - as of Juy 2013 the only CPUs actually supporting it are:
+* Intel Core i5 4570
+* Intel Core i5 4670
+* Intel Core i7 4770
+Quite surprisingly, the overclocker-friendly Intel Core i7 4770K (note the final K) does **not** support hardware transactions.

+To actually use hardware transactions from STMX, there are two more requirements:
+* a recent, 64-bit version of SBCL - at the moment only version 1.1.19 is tested
+* a 64-bit unix-like operating system - at the moment only Linux x86_64 is tested

+Also, hardware transactions only work in compiled code - SBCL sometimes interprets very short functions an code executed at REPL instead of compiling them, which may cause hardware transactions to fail.

 ### How to tell if hardware transactions are supported

-There are several ways:
+There are several ways.
+The easiest are:
 - From **outside** transactions, run the macro `(HW-TRANSACTION-SUPPORTED?)`.
-  It will call CPUID and return T if hardware transactions are supported, or NIL if they are not.
+  It internally calls the CPUID assembler instruction and returns T if hardware transactions are supported, or NIL if they are not.
-- Try to use them, for example with `(ATOMIC (HW-TRANSACTION-SUPPORTED-AND-RUNNING?))`
+- Try to use them, for example by executing `(ATOMIC (HW-TRANSACTION-SUPPORTED-AND-RUNNING?))`

-Note: as stated above, for hardware transactions to work you will need an Intel CPU that supports hardware transactions (Intel TSX), a 64-bit unix-like operating system (tested on Linux x86_64) and a recent, 64-bit version of SBCL.

-Also, hardware transactions only work in compiled code - SBCL sometimes interprets very short functions an code executed at REPL instead of compiling them, which may cause hardware transactions to fail.

 ### How to use hardware transactions